Last Updated on June 16, 2026 by iMichigan Insurance Editorial Team

 - Have the form signed and notarized

-MDOT typically responds within 90 days.
+MDOT typically responds within approximately 90 days, although timelines can vary.

-⚖️ Claims Over $1,000
+Claims Over $1,000

 If your damage exceeds $1,000, you may need to pursue the matter through legal channels.
 If you’re considering that route, consult a qualified attorney for guidance.

-🏦 Should You File an Insurance Claim Instead?
+Should You File an Insurance Claim Instead?

 - Collision coverage may cover pothole damage (subject to your deductible)